josephizon/def-not-overcooked/README.md

 # Not Overcooked
-A game created with a similar gameplay loop as overcooked made in partial fulfillment of hte GDEV42 Course.
+A game created with a similar gameplay loop as Overcooked made in partial fulfillment of the GDEV42 Course.

 **How To Run**